Brabham BT37 car-by-car histories

 The Brabham BT37 was the first F1 car of the Bernie Ecclestone era, but its design was based on the unloved Brabham BT34.
 Carlos Reutemann found some speed, but Brabham finished ninth in the 1972 Constructors Cup.

-The two BT37s were retained for 1973 to be used until the BT42s were ready, after which Andrea de Adamich drove one as a third entry.
-He wrote off BT37/1 at the Spanish GP, but did well to place fourth at the Belgian GP in BT37/2.
+The two BT37s were retained for 1973 to be used until new Brabham BT42s were ready, after which Andrea de Adamich drove one as a third entry.
+He was lucky to walk away after a rear stub axle failed during the Spanish GP, and BT37/1 was reduced to complete wreckage.
+The Italian later did well to place fourth at the Belgian GP in BT37/2 before getting his own BT42 later in the season.
 The surviving car was sold off to Paul Michaels' Hexagon of Highgate for John Watson to drive in F1, then passed through a couple of dealers to Geoff Rollason, who hillclimbed it in 1974 and 1975.
 It then spent 20 years in obscurity in Cyprus before returning to the UK in 1998.
 After a sympathetic restoration by Hall & Hall, it has since been used for historic racing.

 (23 Apr 1972)

 Please contact Allen Brown (email@example.com) if you can add anything to our understanding of these cars.

 These histories last updated on .